LIHI Certificate #170 - Dwight Project, Massachusetts

 |FERC No.||10675, exempt 1992|

 - Condition 1:The Owner shall consult with resource agencies on the need for interim and/or permanent upstream passage and, if warranted, downstream passage for American eel.
 The initial consultation request shall be made within 60 days of LIHI certification with completion of consultation activities within six months or as soon as possible after LIHI Certification, pending agency staff availability.
 If determined to be necessary, any agreed upon passage designs, implementation schedules, and plans for post-installation monitoring, maintenance and operations must be approved by USFWS and MDFW, as mandated in the Project’s Exemption, with SHPO consultation if needed.
+Partially satisfied in 2021 with completion of initial consultation.
 The Owner shall report on the status of these activities at six-month intervals from the date of certification until either: a) it is agreed that either upstream and/or downstream eel passage is not required during the LIHI Certificate term; or b) there is an agreed upon design and schedule in place.
 The Owner shall continue to report on the status of implementation activities in annual compliance submittals to LIHI until facilities are constructed and approved by agencies, or until such facilities are determined not to be needed.

 - Condition 2:The Owner shall consult with the SHPO before undertaking any ground disturbance, construction, repair, or modification to any site features listed in the documents describing the site features considered eligible for or listed on the National Registry of Historic Places.
 Should any such activities be conducted during the term of this LIHI Certification, such as the currently planned Project upgrades, a copy of the required notification/consultation with the SHPO and, if required, with FERC, shall be submitted to LIHI when such agency filings are made.
 The status of any work conducted following such review shall be filed as part of the annual compliance reports to LIHI.